swaldman/sbt-ethereum/src/main/paradox/appendix/prerequisites.md

 You can also use the version of "bash" that comes with some versions of Windows @ref:[git](#git).

-### java 8 runtime
+### java 8 or 11 runtime

-To work with _sbt-ethereum_, you'll need a _Java 8 runtime_ installed on your computer.
-To see whether you already have this installed, type
+To work with _sbt-ethereum_, you'll need a _Java 8 or 11 runtime_ installed on your computer.

+ <p><u>More recent non-"long-term-support" versions like Java 13 are not supported!</u></p>

+To see whether you already have an appropriate JVM installed, type
 ```
 $ java -version